erikvanappeldoorn/AKS-Lab/README.md

 - To test the web api on the AKS cluster open a browser and use the URL: https://[edit external ip address]/greeting.
 If the deployment was succeful you should see the text: "Hei, alle fra ITUMX !"

+## 6. Additional challenge

+To deploy both services on the AKS cluster we need a reverse-proxy like nginx or traefik.

+Deploy both web api services to the AKS cluster and use a reverse-proxy to do the correct routing with Ingresses.